Jose F. Valdez

 Private First Class Jose Francisco Valdez (January 3, 1925 – February 17, 1945), later known as Jose Frank Valdez, was a United States Army soldier who posthumously received the Medal of Honor for his heroic actions during World War II.
 Valdez was born in Gobernador, New Mexico and enlisted in the U.S. Army in June 1944.
 Assigned to Company B, 7th Infantry Regiment, 3rd Infantry Division, he fought in the Battle of the Colmar Pocket in January 1945.
 On January 25, near Bennwihr station, France (then referred to as Rosenkranz by the Germans), Valdez volunteered to cover his patrol's retreat under heavy fire, despite being severely wounded.
 His actions saved his comrades, and he died of his injuries three weeks later.
 Valdez was posthumously awarded the Medal of Honor in 1946 for his extraordinary bravery.
 He is honored with various memorials, including the USNS Private Jose F. Valdez (T-AG-169) and a monument in Gobernador, New Mexico.

 Early years

 Valdez was born on January 3, 1925, in Gobernador, New Mexico, a small rural community that has since become a ghost town.
-Of Spanish-American descent, he grew up working on nearby ranches to support his family.
+Of Mexican descent, he grew up working on nearby ranches to support his family.
 His father, Jose Venceslas Valdez, died in 1929, and his mother, Maria Julianita Vigil Valdez, raised him.
 Valdez enlisted in the U.S. Army at a recruiting station in Santa Fe, New Mexico, in June 1944.
 After completing basic training, he was assigned to the 3rd Infantry Division.